From an online gift to a charitable gift annuity, your contribution will have a significant impact in the lives of thousands of animals.

 Is the animal an orphan?

-In the springtime concerned people often mistake young animals left alone to be orphaned.
+In the springtime, concerned citizens often mistake young animals left alone as orphans.
 What most people do not know, is that it is quite common for the young of many mammals and birds to temporarily be left by their parents while the parents are out foraging.
 Parents conceal their young from predators and only periodically return to the nesting sites to feed and care for the young.

 In the case of baby birds, remember that part of learning to fly comes with being on the ground.
 What you may think is an orphaned bird, may just be a bird learning how to fly!
 Watch the bird from a safe distance and keep people, especially children, and companion animals away from the baby bird.
 It may take several hours but you may be lucky enough to witness the bird learn to fly!